ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_geofield/README.md

 `Polygon`
 Click the polygone icon, move your mouse on the map and click to mark each side of the polygon.

+`Rectangle`
+Click the marker icon, move your mouse on the map, click to mark each corner of the rectangle.

 `Marker`
 Click the marker icon, move your mouse on the map, and click to drop the marker